 However, with the number of communication channels increasing and employees suffering from email and information overload, it's becoming harder to connect the right people to the relevant information.
 Newsletters have traditionally been used for communicating company-wide, but they too often get lost in the clutter.
 So how can you rise above this to deliver engaging content that actually gets read?

-Here are ten tips to ensure your next newsletter gets read:
+Here are ten tips to help:

 - Add a trivia contest.
-A contest is one of the easiest and obvious ways to increase readership.
+A contest is one of the easiest and most obvious ways to increase readership.
 Ask questions relating to the company, or something found in the current issue of the newsletter and reward a prize.

 - Include employee features.
 People love reading about themselves and their coworkers.
-If you don't already have an employee feature, its a good way to generate interest.
+If you don't already have an employee feature, it's a good way to generate interest.